 Simply Organic is committed to helping nourish the millions of food insecure in the United States and Canada through the Simply Organic Giving Fund, and supporting organic agricultural development and grower communities as part of Frontier Co-op.

 In 2018, we committed to focusing the Simply Organic Giving Fund Grant Program on addressing an issue that’s especially persistent and critical, but that is often overlooked or misunderstood: food insecurity.
 We’re working to help organizations across the United States and Canada to nourish the millions of food insecure in our communities by supporting organizations that provide access to healthy, organic food options.

-Our grant recipients for this year are: Dion's Chicago Dream Inc., Emergency Food Network, Matthew 25, Project Worthmore, and Multicultural Refugee Coalition.
+Our 2024 grant recipients for this year include Dion's Chicago Dream Inc., Emergency Food Network, Matthew 25, Project Worthmore, and Sharing Excess.

 Learn more about each of these organizations and past grant recipients below, and listen to Tony Bedard, Frontier Co-op CEO, discuss the impact of our Simply Organic Giving Fund Grant program with Food Navigator.